-The SPI (serial NOR) interface (x1, x2, x4, and dual x4 modes) and the BPI (parallel NOR) interface (x8 and x16 modes) are two common methods used for configuring the FPGA.
-Users can directly connect an SPI or BPI flash to the FPGA, and the FPGA's internal configuration logic reads the bitstream out of the flash and configures itself, eliminating the need for an external controller.
-The FPGA automatically detects the bus width on the fly, eliminating the need for any external controls or switches.
-Bus widths supported are x1, x2, x4, and dual x4 for SPI, and x8 and x16 for BPI.
-The larger bus widths increase configuration speed and reduce the amount of time it takes for the FPGA to start up after power-on.
+The SPI (serial NOR flash) interface, OSPI (octal SPI NOR flash) interface, and BPI (parallel NOR flash) interface are common methods used for configuring the FPGA and are referred to as master configuration modes.
+Users can directly connect an SPI, Octal SPI, or parallel NOR flash to the FPGA, and the FPGA's internal configuration logic reads the data image (bitstream or programmable device image) out of the flash and configures itself, eliminating the need for an external controller.

+The FPGA automatically detects the bus width, eliminating the need for external controls or switches.
+Configuration interfaces and bus widths supported in Spartan UltraScale+ devices are x1/x2/x4 for SPI configuration interfaces and x1/x8 for OSPI configuration interfaces.
+Artix UltraScale+, Kintex UltraScale+, and Virtex UltraScale+ devices support the x1/x2/x4/dual x4 SPI interfaces and x8/x16 BPI configuration interfaces.
+The larger bus widths increase the configuration speed and reduce the FPGA startup time after power-on.